How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 SBV: State Bank Of Vietnam

 The State Bank Of Vietnam (SBV) is Vietnam’s most important and largest bank.
-The Vietnamese government regulates this bank and is the country’s leading financial arm.
+The Vietnamese government regulates it, and it is the country’s leading financial arm.
 SBV is under the jurisdiction of the Vietnamese prime minister and does not operate as an independent bank.

 As the largest bank in Vietnam, SBV owns five large state commercial banks, four smaller joint banks, five foreign banks, 50 foreign offices, 50 branches of foreign banks, 12 leasing companies, and 18 financial companies.
 The bank also manages 2 Vietnamese policy banks.